TractorHacking/TractorHacking.github.io/README.md

 Documentation and site for the California Polytechnic State University, San Luis Obispo Capstone I/II Tractor Hacking project.
 Sponsored by iFixit.

+The contents of this site can be found online at  https://tractorhacking.github.io/

 ## Usage

 Documentation inserted under \/\_documentation will automatically be added to the documentation page.
 To see how this works see documentation.md.